teisdbr/winlibrs-docs-test/librs-spec.md

 ### Description

 Segment 33, Property/Offense Relationship, is used to distinctly relate a Property to an Offense.
-This Segment is not mandatory, though you will most likely experience Errors if you do not include it.

-When this segment is not included, LIBRS will perform a Cross Product between all Properties and all Offenses.
-We have measures in place to help limit incorrect Properties from being associted with Invalid Offenses (EG: Drugs being associated with Motor Vehicle Theft Offenses), however the best way to ensure that Properties are being appropriately linked up to their Offenses is by including a Segment 33 for each Property/Offense Relationship.
+If this segment is not included, LIBRS will perform a Cross Product between all Properties and all Offenses which could lead to false rejections.
+We have measures in place to help limit incorrect Properties from being associated with Invalid Offenses (EG: Drugs being associated with Motor Vehicle Theft Offenses), however the only way to ensure that Properties are being appropriately linked up to their Offenses is by including a Segment 33 for each Property/Offense Relationship.
+We get a lot of questions about this Segment, and have included more information about it in the FAQ, which can be found

 We get a lot of questions about this Segment, and have included more information about it in the FAQ, which can be found [here](./faq#properties-segments-30-31-32-and-33).